 16. Watch the making of felt

-If you have every stayed in a yurt or visited a local family, you will have noticed huge felt tapestries adorning walls and lining the floors.
-Many Kyrgyz people are wearing the traditional felt hats, so you should definitely take the opportunity to visit one of the many felt making centres scattered around the country.
+If you have ever stayed in a yurt or visited a local family, you will have noticed huge felt tapestries adorning walls and lining the floors.
+Many Kyrgyz people are wearing the traditional felt hats, so you should definitely take the opportunity to visit one of the many felt making centers scattered across the country.
 If you ever see a family rolling a strange round parcel around on the main street, definitely stop.
 They are making felt :)

 17. Eat Beshbarmak

 Beshbarmak is Kyrgyzstan’s national food.
 Translated as “Five Fingers”, it is basically horse meat with noodles (though you will find it with any other kind of meat as well!).
-A true Beshbarmak banquet will feature a table almost bursting from other food stuff.
+A true Beshbarmak banquet will feature a table almost bursting with foodstuff.
 Definitely, eat it in a yurt for the most authentic experience.

 19. Hike the Alamedin Gorge